INTRODUCTION

 days.

-In the camp I had no scientific literature at all.
-During the third
+the camp I had no scientific literature at all.
+During

 year, I